webqit/quantum-js/README.md

 **[Motivation](#motivation) • [Overview](#an-overview) • [Polyfill](#the-polyfill) • [Design Discussion](#design-discussion) • [Getting Involved](#getting-involved) • [License](#license)**

-Reflex Functions are a proposed new type of JavaScript function that enables fine-grained Reactive Programming in the *imperative* form and *linear* flow of the language, where every logic expressed is maintained as a "reflex" throughout the lifetime of the program!
+Reflex Functions are a new type of JavaScript function that enables fine-grained Reactive Programming in the *imperative* form and *linear* flow of the language, where every logic expressed is maintained as a "reflex" throughout the lifetime of the program!
 (By this, we introduce Imperative Reactive Programming (IRP) in JavaScript!)

 Reflex Functions is an upcoming proposal!

 ## Motivation

 Reactivity has hostorically relied on a lot of runtime techniques and compiler magics, and has required much manual plumbing and a fundamental paradigm shift in how we build applications.
+(No easy way out!)
 All of that has eaten away at the idiomatic use of the language, taken a toll on performance, and fiendishly messed with our brain - with tricky runtime behaviours!

 This is discussed extensively in [the introductory blog post](https://dev.to/oxharris/on-the-language-of-reactivity-part-1-and-introducing-the-observer-api-pkn-temp-slug-2525455?preview=74f1766eb6ae03dff8a4ceee33c4b1b534dc2fb007ddfc9e651e6e03ef59394d784f84e98d50cc7f1b48584585153af5fb1516c3d2555a80510d77d9)<sup>draft</sup>

-We realized that we could solve the "Language of Reactivity" down to just plain "JavaScript" - in a way that translates well into something that can comfortably be driven by the JS engine - both in terms of compilation and runtime!
+We realized that we could solve the idea of Reactivity down to just plain "JavaScript" - in a way that translates well into something that can comfortably be driven by the JS engine - both in terms of compilation and runtime!
 Having validated much of the assumptions over the years, we've now come to explore "Reflex Functions" as a potential native language feature!

 ## An Overview